CAD Component Design.

 Complimentary DFM (Design for Manufacturability)appraisal,

-Material flow analysis NDA’s provided if required.
+Material flow analysis NDA’s provided if required

 CAD Drawing Service

-We offer a CAD drawing service producing 3D CAD models from which dimensioned 2D drawings, 3D printed prototypes and eventually, injection mould tooling can be derived.
+We offer a component drawing service producing 3D CAD models from which dimensioned 2D drawings, 3D printed prototypes and eventually, injection mould tooling can be derived.
 If required we will work with you to develop your part design, applying features to optimise it for the injection moulding process.

 Order A 3D CAD Model

 Don’t have a 3D CAD model of your part?
 No problem!
+Start the process by requesting a free design consultation.

-Contact us below to arrange a design consultation
+Contact us below to get started!

-Submit Your CAD Model
+Submit A CAD Model

 Component Design for Injection Moulding.